ravihara/ravihara.github.io/content/en/posts/java-code-points.md

    external events (within the system in which the object belongs and also from the connected ecosystem).

 {{< note title="NOTE" >}}
-The term `behavioural siganture` in this article essentially means, a method signature in an interface.
-The classes which implement those behaviours can have completely independent and unrelated implementation details, if needed.
+The term `behavioural siganture` in this article essentially means, a method signature in an interface or a class.
+The classes which implement those behaviours can have completely independent and unrelated implementation details, as needed.
 {{< /note >}}

 ## Usecases